elielberra/note-saver/README.md

 PostgreSQL is the engine of the app.
 Its data model is composed of tables containing user data, notes, their corresponding tags, and session information.
 The file `init.sql` will set up this data model.

 #### How to Connect to the Database
+After starting the app with docker compose run:
 ```
 docker exec -it db bash
 psql -U postgres